FIWARE-Ops/marinera/documentation/LOCAL_MARINERA.md

 ### Setup a new vault

 - Visit the vault here: https://vault-ui-vault.apps-crc.testing
+- For Raft Storage, select `Create a new Raft cluster`, then click [ Next ]
+- Set Key shares: 1
+- Set Key threshold: 1
+- Click [ Initialize ]
-- Setup a new vault and keep track of the Initial Root Token, and the vault keys (1 key is enough).
+- Setup a new vault and keep track of the `Initial Root Token`, and the vault keys (1 key is enough).
+- When asked for the Unseal Key Portion, enter the `Key 1` password
+- When asked to Sign in to Vault, choose Method `Token`, enter the `Initial Root Token`
 - Click [ Enable new engine + ]
 - Select Generic -> KV, then click [ Next ]
 - Path: fiware